Denikaso/JavaObserverPattern/README.md

 # JavaObserverPattern
-A learning project to explore the Observer design pattern
+A learning project to explore the org.example.Observer design pattern